jupyterlab/jupyterlab-latex/README.md

 ## Requirements

 - JupyterLab >= 3.0
-  - older versions are supported in previous releases available on PyPi and npm, check [releases](https://github.com/jupyterlab/jupyterlab-latex/releases)
+  - older versions are supported in previous releases available on PyPI and npm, check [releases](https://github.com/jupyterlab/jupyterlab-latex/releases)
 - Python >= 3.6
 - An application that can compile `.tex` files to PDF (e.g., `pdflatex`, `xelatex`; use `pdflatex.exe` on Windows with MiKTeX).
 This application must be available as a command in the same environment as the notebook server.
 - An application that can process `.bib` files for producing bibliographies.
 As with the LaTeX command, this must be available in the same environment as the notebook server.